A note on the exact simulation of a random eigenvalue of a GUE matrix: Introduction

 In the expression above, $H_k$ is the $k$-th \textit{Hermite polynomial}

 and $\phi_k$ is the so-called \textit{Hermite function} $H_k(x)e^{-x^2/4}/\sqrt{k!\sqrt{2\pi}}$ (in the theory of orthogonal functions, $K(x,y)$ is known as the \textit{Christoffel-Darboux} kernel \cite{szego}).
-The probability density for the distribution of a single, uniformly selected eigenvalue from a {\sc{gue}}$(n)$ matrix is thus equal to
+The probability density for the distribution of a single, uniformly selected eigenvalue from a {\textsc{gue}}$(n)$ matrix is thus equal to

-We remark in passing that, using asymptotic properties of Hermite polynomials (see \cite{mehta}), one can recover Wigner's famous semi-circle law \cite{wigner} from this expression.
+We remark in passing that, using asymptotic properties of Hermite polynomials (see \cite{mehta}), one recovers Wigner's famous semicircle law \cite{wigner} from this expression in the large--$n$ limit.

-Next, we note that Hermite polynomials are orthogonal.
+Next, we note that the Hermite polynomials are orthogonal.
 In particular, for any $k\in \mathbb{N}$, we have

 (see \cite{sansone} for a proof), which shows that $\phi_k^2$ is a density for every $k$.
-It then follows from (\ref{density}) that if one picks an index $k\in \{0,\dots,n-1\}$ uniformly at random and generates a random variate described by the density $\phi_k^2$, the result would be distributed as a uniformly selected {\sc{gue}}$(n)$ eigenvalue.
-The remainder of this paper (with the exception of section \ref{lucsection}) will focus on generating random variables described by the densities $\phi_k^2$.
+It then follows from (\ref{density}) that if one picks an index $k\in \{0,\dots,n-1\}$ uniformly at random and generates a random variate described by the density $\phi_k^2$, the result would be distributed as a uniformly selected {\textsc{gue}}$(n)$ eigenvalue.
+The remainder of this paper focuses on generating random variables described by the densities $\phi_k^2$.